tokens-studio/graph-engine/packages/graph-editor/readme.md

 ## API

-The Editor component allows you to build and manage graphs in your application.
-It provides an API that allows you to use a ref to imperatively call save(), load(), and retrieve the editor state containing nodes, edges, and node states.
+The Editor component allows you to build and manage token resolver graphs in your application.
 Below is an example of how to use the Editor component along with its API.

 ```jsx
 import React, { useRef } from 'react';